Pavol Hudák

 Pavol Hudák (7 October 1959 in Vranov nad Toplou, Czechoslovakia – 18 January 2011 in Poprad, Slovakia) was a Slovak poet, journalist and publicist.

 Biography

 He grew up and studied grammar school in Vyšný Žipov.
 After high school in the Vranov nad Topľou (1975–1979), he studied at the Pedagogical Faculty, University of Pavol Jozef Šafárik in Prešov (1979–1983).
 During each year of study, he was rewarded by various prizes at events such as Akademický Prešov, Wolkrová Polianka or other competitions.
 His first poems were published in periodicals New Word for Young, Dotyky, Kultúrny Život and others.
 Between 1983 and 1992 he worked as a teacher in a grammar school; between 1992 and 1995 he worked as a local newspaper journalist in Poprad and Vysoké Tatry area; since 1995 he has been a journalist in Nový Čas, Korzár, Pravda, Žurnál or Farmár.

-Pavol Hudák is one of the most established Slovak authors.
-Sensitive and remarkable poet with true testimony.
+Pavol Hudák is one of the most notable Slovak authors.
+Remarkable poet with true testimony.
 Author of various radio auditions and music songs.
 Laureate of many literary awards.